 Music making with others is a fantastic way of combating social isolation and depression, particularly in communities under economic and environmental threat (e.g. rising unemployment and recovery from environmental disasters in regional communities).
 Local bands provide a focus for local community festivals, processions and events, and often involve local school children too.

 All over Victoria, but focussing on under-resourced and disadvantaged areas across the state.
-So far we have bands in Prahran, Inverloch, Bellbrae, Sunshine, Kyneton and Footscray.
+So far we have bands in Prahran, Inverloch, Bellbrae, Sunshine, Kyneton, Melton, Morwell, the Surf Coast, and Footscray.

-How will the bands be brought together as a community?
+How are the bands being brought together as a community?

-By producing the inaugural Street Band Festival in 2017, with smaller annual events and networking workshops throughout the 3 year project.
+Through the inaugural Street Band Festival which took place in May 2017, and through annual events and networking workshops throughout the years following.

-Our ambition is that the bands become self sustaining.
-With the help of CMVic promotion, bands will raise money for ongoing support through paid gigs, local community grants, and fees from participants.
-Leaders emerging from the new bands themselves will also be supported through leadership weekends and ongoing mentorship support from CMVic.
+The bands became self sustaining.
+With the help of CMVic promotion, bands raise money for ongoing support through paid gigs, local community grants, and fees from participants.
+Leaders emerging from the new bands themselves continue to be supported through leadership weekends and ongoing mentorship support from CMVic.

-How much does the project cost and how will the funds be used?
+How much did the project cost and how were the funds used?

-The total project cost is $172,000, to be used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival in 2017.
+The total project cost was $172,000, and it was used on: facilitators and mentors to start and support the new music groups; commissioning new musical arrangements; networking and mentoring events for the new bands, including production of the inaugural CMVic Street Band Festival.